 The purpose of the RPC is to ensure correct disposition of Municipal records of the Town of Warner as mandated by RSA 33-A or any other laws and regulations, and to facilitate optimum collection, organization and preservation of these and any additional records deemed desirable to retain for historical or practical purposes.

-A group of community representatives from five Warner River watershed towns (Warner, Bradford, Sutton, Webster, and Hopkinton), have submitted a detailed nomination document and are currently working on the designation by the NH Legislature of the Warner River into the NH River's Management and Protection Program.
-On February 5, 2018, the committee sent a notice to the 5 Select Boards and Con Comms that the Nomination Committee has been dissolved.
+A group of community representatives from five Warner River watershed towns (Warner, Bradford, Sutton, Webster, and Hopkinton) submitted a detailed nomination document to the NH Department of Environmental Services in 2017, seeking Designated River status.
+On February 5, 2018, the committee sent a notice to the 5 Select Boards and Con Comms that the Nomination Committee had been dissolved with submittal of the nomination package.
+These efforts culminated in the Warner River being incorporated into the Rivers Management and Protection Program as NH's 19th Designated River in August 2018.

 A group of community representatives from the five Warner River riverfront towns (Warner, Bradford, Sutton, Webster, and Hopkinton) that was formed after the Warner River was inducted into the NH Rivers Management and Protection Program as a Designated River in 2018.
 The group meets monthly to consider and make recommendations on environmental and river issues that could impact the Warner River Corridor (which extends outward 1/4 mile from the high water marks along both river banks).